 - Travel Agents

 - Contact Us

 What's included in the price of IE’s Kenya & Tanzania travel packages?

 - Six signature parks: Masai Mara, Amboseli, Tarangire, Lake Manyara, Ngorongoro Crater & Serengeti

 - Window seat for everyone in 4x4 Land Cruiser

-- Three nights each in the Mara & Serengeti
+- Five nights in the Serengeti-Mara ecosystem

 - Highly trained naturalist driver/guide (One for every six guests)